microsoft/Exp-HAIC/README.md

 # Overview

-This repository contains the Django web app described in the paper *Who Goes First?
-Influences of Human-AI Workflow on Decision Making in Clinical Imaging* (add link).
+This repository contains the Django web app described in the paper [*Who Goes First?
+Influences of Human-AI Workflow on Decision Making in Clinical Imaging*](https://arxiv.org/abs/2205.09696).
 In the experiment, we designed a clinical imaging task where veterinary radiologists were asked to inspect and identify 33 different findings in real X-ray images obtained from historical data, with the help of an AI tool, using the interface below.
 Despite retaining many of the original features, the web app used in the experiment has been modified to facilitate the implementation of new experimental designs.

 <img
 src="myapp/static/myapp/images/interface-images/platform_with_predictions.png"